 This was one of the last books I read of 2019.
 The year ended on a high note because I really liked reading this one.
 I wasn’t able to figure out the ending of this one.
 I had a few theories but none of them were right!
 The Mother-In-Law (affiliate link) was the first book by Sally Hepworth that I read, though I have put another books by her on hold at the library because I liked this one so much.

 From the moment Lucy met her husband’s mother, Diana, she was kept at arm’s length.
 Diana was exquisitely polite, and properly friendly, but Lucy knew that she was not what Diana envisioned.
 But who could fault Diana?
 She was a pillar of the community, an advocate for social justice who helped female refugees assimilate to their new country.
 Diana was happily married to Tom, and lived in wedded bliss for decades.
 Lucy wanted so much to please her new mother-in-law.

 Now, Diana has been found dead, a suicide note near her body.
 Diana claims that she no longer wanted to live because of a battle with cancer.

 The autopsy does find traces of poison and suffocation.

 Why was her will changed at the eleventh hour to disinherit both of her adult children and their spouses?

-Are you reading now that social distancing is being encouraged?
+What books are you reading while social distancing?
 What have you read lately that you really liked?
-Tell me about it in the comments below.

 This post contains affiliate links.
 Thank you for supporting my blog – it’s appreciated.